 This is because when you are throwing a pot, you are applying pressure to the clay.
 If some clay is very soft and other areas are hard, it will be hard to apply even pressure.
 And it will be hard to get an even result in a thrown pot.

-Working the clay through wedging distributes water and spreads the clay particles evenly.
+Working the clay by wedging it distributes water and spreads the clay particles evenly.

 Another related function of wedging is that it helps align the clay particles.
 Clay is moldable because clay particles are flat.
 When flat surfaces are wet, they stick together.
 Imagine two glass slides in a biology lab.
 If the slides are wet, they stick together with a strong bond.
 The same is true for flat clay particles.
 Water between the particles holds them together.

 Also, because clay particles are flat, they hold a small electrical charge.
 This charge means that clay particles are attracted to one another and stick together.

 When clay is wedged, the particles become more uniformly aligned.
 When the clay platelets are going in the same direction, it is easier to throw.
 Clay with aligned particles has more plasticity and will mold more easily.
 This is another reason why wedging is an essential part of how to prepare clay for pottery.

 Final Thoughts about Preparing your Clay for Pottery

 Clay that is from a new bag will need less attention than clay that has been used before.
 If your clay has been in storage for a while, even if it is in plastic it will need preparation.
 Exactly how to prepare clay for pottery depends on its condition.

 However, regardless of what your clay looks like to start with, workable clay has a few key qualities.
 Ideally, the clay needs to be malleable, free from air bubbles, and have a consistent quality.